Good puppy training tips are worth their weight in gold, and if they're free it's even better right?

 This website has many, many articles packed full of tips, advice and information that can help you understand, raise, train and care for your puppy.

-The qualified instructors at your local dog obedience school are there to help you out, and some hands-on tips and advice can make a world of difference, especially if you're having puppy behavior or training problems.
+The qualified instructors at your local dog obedience school are also there to help you out, and some hands-on tips and advice can make a world of difference, especially if you're having puppy behavior or training problems.

 I also strongly recommend having a really good reference book close at hand!
 There are tons of dog training books on the market, you can check out my Best Dog Training Books page to find a list of my personal favorites.